 After lunch and a swim I relaxed in the cockpit reading.
 I finished The The Komboloi and started Nikos Themelis’ I Analambi, a large novel following the life of an Athenian family during the end of the 19th century to WW I. It is the 3rd part of a trilogy which begun with the Ι Anazitisi.
 I saw the large grey-white bird, which I suppose is a heron, again.
 Later Katina, Pandelis’ wife, told me that in Greek it is just called thalassopouli-seabird.

 In the evening I had a hot shower followed by ouzo.
 After which I went ashore, climbed to a high spot and tried calling Alice on the GSM phone.
 There was no answer.
 I called my daughter Cynthia.
-All is well with her and baby Alexander.
-Things in D.C. are as well as they can be under the circumstances.
-She will contact Alice and ask her to send me an update of the situation via e-mail.
+All was well with her and baby Alexander.
+Things in D.C. were as well as they could be under the circumstances.
+Cynthia will contact Alice and ask her to send me an update of the situation via e-mail.
 My walk ended at Pandelis where they served me a sensational tsipoura (porgy), just brought in this afternoon by a fisherman.
 This, along with their usual salad, wine and Katina’s homemade bread, made a great meal.
 Pandelis’ cousin Angelos, the cabinetmaker from Samos, was back and so was Pandelis’ mother.
 All the children were gone.

 Wednesday October 1, 2003 Day 4